Thick-billed murre: Food and feeding

 The diving depths and durations regularly achieved by these birds indicate that they, and similar auks, have some—as yet unknown—mechanism to avoid diving sickness and lung collapse when surfacing.
 It is postulated that auks temporarily absorb excess gases into the vascular structure of their bones.
 From there, it is gradually released from temporary storage in a controlled process of decompression.

-Trophic linkages

 The nominate race feeds primarily on fish such as Gadus spp. and Arctic cod (Boreogadus saida), as well as the pelagic amphipod Parathemisto libellula.
 Other fish such as capelin (Mallotus villosus) and Myoxocephalus spp., as well as other crustaceans, polychaetes, and a few molluscs, are found in their diet but in relatively low numbers.
 When wintering near Newfoundland, capelin can account for over 90 percent of their diet.

+Predators

 Thick-billed murres have few natural predators because the immense number of concentrated birds found on the breeding colonies and the inaccessibility of these breeding sites make it extremely difficult for them to be preyed upon.
 Their main predator is the glaucous gull (Larus hyperboreus), and these feed exclusively on eggs and chicks.
 The common raven (Corvus corax) may also try to obtain eggs and hatchlings when they are left unattended.